department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 - Had one knee amputated, and have had one arm amputated so close to the shoulder that you can't wear a prosthesis, <strong>or</strong>
 - Had one elbow amputated, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>
 - Had one hand and one elbow amputated, <strong>or</strong>
-- Had one hand amputated, and have lost the use of use of one elbow
+- Had one hand amputated, and have lost the use of one elbow

 <strong>Or you have:</strong>
 - Lost the use of one knee, and have had one leg amputated so close to the hip that you can't wear a prosthesis, <strong>or</strong>